cakephp/docs/en/appendices/3-0-migration-guide.rst

   - From ``Cake\I18n\Multibyte::checkMultibyte()`` to ``Cake\Utility\String::isMultibyte()``

 - Since having mbstring extension is now a requirement, the ``Multibyte`` class has been removed.
+- Error messages through out CakePHP are no longer passed throught I18n functions.
+This was done to simplify the internals of CakePHP and reduce overhead.
+The developer facing messages are rarely if ever actually translated so the additional overhead reaps very little benefit.

 L10n
 ====